reeynier/reeynier.github.io/_posts/2020-11-12-four-sum-II.md

 <br />

 ## Sample C++ Code

-This is a C++ implementation of the two pointer approach.
+This is a C++ implementation of the hash table approach.
 ```c
 #include <iostream>
 #include <vector>